Skip to content

 • integrity: Audit cross-table referential integrity - keys, orphans, and join risks.

-• distribution: Profile value distributions - percentiles, outliers, and energy flags.
+• distribution: Profile value distributions - percentiles, outliers, and measure flags.

 • validate: Run declarative validation rules against the database.